mathjax/MathJax-docs/web/start.rst

    in 2024, and has been used to inject malware into pages that use it.
-You should **NOT** use the ``polyfill.io`` library any longer, and should either remove the reference entirely, or switch to a link like the one above.
+You should **NOT** use the ``polyfill.io`` library any longer, and should either remove the reference entirely, or switch to a link from another source.
 See `this post
    <https://sansec.io/research/polyfill-supply-chain-attack>`__ for
    more details.